lazbutton/nextjs-fullstack-starter/PROJECT_PREFERENCES.md

 ## Database & Migrations

+### Database Best Practices

+- **Follow best practices**: Always follow PostgreSQL and Supabase best practices for schema design, performance, and security
+- **DRY principle (Don't Repeat Yourself)**: Minimize repetition in database schema and migrations
+  - Extract common patterns into reusable functions
+  - Use views or materialized views for repeated queries
+  - Create utility functions for common operations
+  - Share common constraints and defaults
+  - Document patterns to reuse across migrations
+- **Consistent patterns**: Use consistent naming conventions, data types, and patterns across all tables
+- **Normalization**: Follow database normalization principles to avoid data redundancy
+- **Documentation**: Document database schema, relationships, and business logic clearly

 ### Supabase Migrations

 - **Regular migrations**: Apply database migrations regularly to keep the schema up-to-date with the codebase
-- **Non-destructive migrations**: All migrations must be non-destructive and backwards-compatible
+- **Non-destructive migrations**: All migrations must be non-destructive and backwards-compatible whenever possible
   - Use `CREATE TABLE IF NOT EXISTS` instead of `CREATE TABLE`
   - Use `ALTER TABLE ...
 ADD COLUMN IF NOT EXISTS` for adding columns
   - Use `DROP INDEX IF EXISTS` when removing indexes